ArthurJWH/GLOW/README.md

 After installing the packages, you can run the code in [`src/main.py`](src/main.py).

-Alternatively, to run on the terminal, you can run:
+Alternatively, you can execute:

 ```bash
 pip install -e .
 ```

-This will allow you to run the code with `glow` command in the terminal
+This will allow you to run the code with `glow` command in the terminal.

 <br/>

 ## Using G.L.O.W.

-Firstly it is required a CSV file with some printing parameters, such as [example](docs/example/example.csv)
+Firstly it is required a CSV file with some printing parameters, such as [example](docs/example/example.csv).

 |   idx |   laser_power |   scanning_speed |   rpm_1 |   rpm_2 |   width |   height |   hatch_spacing |
 |------:|--------------:|-----------------:|--------:|--------:|--------:|---------:|----------------:|